guillemj7/guillemj7/README.md

-# Welcome to my GitHub profile!
+# Welcome to Guillem Juanico's portfolio!
-I am Guillem Juanico.
 First of all, I would like to thank you for using your time to check this repository.
 Let's talk a little bit about myself.

 ## About myself